DallasMcNeil/Block-Keeper/docs/doc.md

 1. Timer: Displays the current time of a solve and the time of the last solve in addition to inspection countdown
 2. Scramble: Displays a scramble for the current event and solve
 3. Stats and Times: See below for additional information
-4. Tool: Presents additional information about the current session or event.
+4. Tools: Provides additional information and tools.
 See the Tools section
-5. Tool Select: Used to select a tool to be displayed above
+5. Tool Select and Add: Used to select a tool and add it above
 6. Preferences: Open preferences menu to view options.
 See the Preferences section
 7. Video Preview: Open video menu to view and save recorder video.
 See the Video Record section